 MacKenzie described his goal as the making of “everyday” pots.
 Accordingly, although his pots are found in major museums and command high prices among collectors, MacKenzie has always kept his prices low and for various time periods did not sign his work (1970s, most of the 2000s) until recently resuming the use of his chop at the end of 2009.
 Most of his output was produced in stoneware, although he worked in porcelain at times during his career.

 MacKenzie was well known as a teacher.
-Since 1952 he had taught at the University of Minnesota, where he was a Regents’ professor emeritus.
-His students have included Randy Johnston, Dick Cooter, Mike Norman, Jeff Oestreich, Wayne Branum, Mark Pharis, Barbara Diduk, Nancy d’Estang, Paul Dresang, Shirley Johnson, Michael Brady, Sandy Simon, and E.A.
+Since 1953 he had taught at the University of Minnesota, where he was a Regents’ professor emeritus.
+His students have included Randy Johnston, Dick Cooter, Mike Norman, Jeff Oestreich, Wayne Branum, Mark Pharis, Barbara Diduk, Nancy d’Estang, Paul Dresang, Shirley Johnson, Michael Brady, Sandy Simon, Marlene Jack, and E.A.
 (Mike) Mikkelsen.

 Warren MacKenzie’s second wife of 30 years, Nancy MacKenzie, died in October 2014, at the age of 80.
 Nancy was an accomplished textile artist using found objects from nature and the recycle bin.
-For many years, they were the heart and soul of the arts community of St. Croix River Valley.
-Warren continued to live in the home they shared outside Stillwater, Minnesota, where he continued to maintain his studio until his death on December 31, 2018.
+Warren continued to live in the home they shared outside Stillwater, Minnesota, where he maintained his studio until his death on December 31, 2018.
 Until December 2006, MacKenzie also housed a showroom on his property.
 The showroom operated strictly on the “honor system” whereby pots were marked with price stickers and visitors would pay for pots by placing their money in a wicker basket, making change for themselves as appropriate.
-Unfortunately, due to theft and customers selling his work for an outrageous profit online, MacKenzie closed his showroom, opting instead to sell his pots through the Northern Clay Center in Minneapolis, Minnesota, Trax Gallery in California, Lacoste Gallery in Massachusetts and the Schaller Gallery in Michigan, as well as exhibitions around the country.
+Unfortunately, due to theft and customers selling his work for an outrageous profit online, MacKenzie closed his showroom, opting instead to sell his pots through the Northern Clay Center in Minneapolis, Minnesota, Trax Gallery in California, Lacoste Gallery in Massachusetts, and the Schaller Gallery in Michigan, as well as exhibitions around the country.

 On December 31, 2018, MacKenzie died aged 94.